Vkiranraj/llmTextGenerator/RENDER_DEPLOYMENT.md

 # Render Deployment Guide for LLM Text Generator

-This guide will walk you through deploying your LLM Text Generator application to Render using Docker Compose.
+This guide will walk you through deploying your LLM Text Generator application to Render using a single Dockerfile.

 ## Prerequisites